コンテンツにスキップ

 • -h, --help — Prints help information

-It updates the configuration when there are breaking changes
+Updates the configuration when there are breaking changes.

 Usage: biome migrate [--write] [COMMAND ...]